Germany – Random First Impressions

 What do you think of my random first impressions of Germany?
 Anything surprising?
 What have you noticed as different after a longer trip to a different country and culture?

 Ich bin Tina.
-Promovierte Linguistin, Englisch-Expertin, Professional Coach und Ex-Expat-Partner.
-Meinen riesengroßen Wissensdurst stille ich mit Podcasts, Büchern, Seminaren und Networking-Events.
+Promovierte Linguistin, Englisch-Expertin, Coach und Ex-Expat-Partnerin.
+Meinen Wissensdurst stille ich mit Podcasts, Büchern, Seminaren und Networking-Events.
 Hier teile ich mein Wissen, um Dir Inspiration und Impulse für Deine persönliche Weiterentwicklung zu geben.

 Improve your English.